16

 To include JUnit into your project, you need to include its dependency into the classpath.

-a).
 JUnit Maven Dependency

-b).
 JUnit Gradle Dependency

-c).
 JUnit Jar File

 Click the link to download the JUnit 4.12 jar file.

-JUnit is a Regression testing framework which is used by developers to implement unit testing in Java to escalate the speed of programming and elevate the quality of code.
+JUnit is a Regression testing framework that is used by developers to implement unit testing in Java to escalate the speed of programming and elevate the quality of code.
 The JUnit framework also allows quick and easy generation of test data and test cases.

 The JUnit test framework provides the following important features:-

 A fixture is a fixed state of a set of objects which is used as a baseline for running the test cases.
-The primary purpose of a test fixture is to fortify that there is a well-known and fixed environment in which tests are run so that results are in a repeated manner.
+The primary purpose of a test fixture is to fortify that there is a well-known and fixed environment in which tests are run so that results are in repeated manner.

-is usedThe below code will execute two test cases on a simple file.
+The below code will execute two test cases on a simple file.

 public class TestCaseFile